fbpx

 If you are looking to improve time management skills, try our time management worksheet and exercise, for free!

 Study skills acquired by a student that enables him/her to create and/or identify an effective activity to learn material specific to a subject or type of content.
-Study skills must include retrieval practice to verify efficacy of strategy and must be specific to and appropriate for content type (vocabulary vs math problems).
+Good study skills include multi-sensory learning opportunity as well as retrieval practice to verify efficacy of strategy.
+Study skills should be specific to and appropriate for content type (vocabulary vs math problems).
 Study skills are developed like any other skills and require intentional practice and instruction.
 Study skills are necessary for students to be successful in school but are rarely directly taught.

 Having a system to categorize information and materials.